Introduction

 Administrative Tools

-The fourth tab, Administrative tools
+The fourth tab, Administrative tools, contains two

-sub-tabs: the Credential Manager
+sub-tabs: the Credential Manager and the

-.
+Assessment Reweighting.
 The former allows

-users to add or delete users as well as change
+admin users to add or delete users as well as change

 passwords for themselves or others.
 Further details on are provided in